C0deWiser/simple-storage/README.md

 class Post extends Model implements Attachmentable
 {
-    public function storage(string|BackedEnum $bucket = null): StorageContract|Singular
+    public function storage(string|\UnitEnum $bucket = null): StorageContract|Singular
     {
         return Storage::make($this, disk: 'public', bucket: $bucket)->singular();
     }
 }
 ```

-When you upload next file to a storage, all previous files will be removed.
+When you upload the next file to a storage, all previous files will be removed.

 Singular storage has only one file, so `files` collection will contain only one
 element maximum.
 You may use `file` method instead.